Support This Site

 Sounds disjointed, doesn't it?
 You ain't kidding.

-As far as story telling techinique is concerned, John co-wrote this tale with Larry Sulkis, who produced the commercials for Carpenter's THEY LIVE back in 1988.
+As far as story telling technique is concerned, John co-wrote this tale with Larry Sulkis, who produced the commercials for Carpenter's THEY LIVE back in 1988.
 Larry thinks highly of John as many of us do and has gone on record as saying that Carpenter, for all of his success and stature, is a really decent guy to work with.
-Cool for John.

 But there were also a number of things in this flick that could have been done better.
 For example, the varmints what used to be human are now possessed by THE GHOSTS OF MARS.
 Fine and dandy, but why do they seem to be SO into a 20th century Western Culture alienated fashion sense?
 It looks cool, I guess.
 In a funky tinsel-town kinda groove.